Growing Tomatoes in Aquaponics

 Tomatoes are the single most requested crop to grow in the Portable Farms® Aquaponics Systems.
 The expected yields in this article are based on growth from a single Grow Tray (shown below) and are very conservative.
 They are based on the lowest yield per plant, the shortest harvest cycle and the longest time a plant will remain in the Grow Table of the system.
 The actual production and yield is often two to four times the stated amounts in most cases especially after the operator becomes more skilled.

-If tomatoes from a Portable Farms Aquaponics Systems are planted, raised and sold as ‘organic,’ the grower can receive higher prices based on their organic origins further reducing the ROI than stated in this article.
+Tomatoes that have been planted and raised from a Portable Farms® Aquaponics Systems can be sold as locally-grown and pesticide free and after certification can also be called ‘organic’ meaning the grower can receive higher prices based on their growing methods and further reducing the ROI than stated in this article.

 - Production (harvest time) is normally over a 60 to 85 day period

-- Because the plants are very small when initially planted there is a three month growing period before harvest begins
+- The plants require a three month growing period before harvest begins

 - Staking or trellising is required and can be installed permanently

-- Tomatoes yield is between 5 lbs and 9 lbs [2 and 4k] per plant depending on variety
+- Tomatoes yield is between 5 and 9 lbs.
+[2 and 4k] per plant depending on variety

 - Yield per plant is 25 to 35 tomatoes per plant, depending on variety